w3c/trace-context/spec/20-http_header_format.md

 ```

 Note: In this case, the value `t61rcWkgMzE`, is the result of Base64 encoding
-the Trace-ID (`b7ad6b7169203331`), though such manipulations are not required in
+the parent ID (`b7ad6b7169203331`), though such manipulations are not required in
 `tracestate`.

 If the receiving server is traced in the `rojo` tracing system, it carries over